libgamera/GAMERA/docs/radiation_modeling.md

 fr.SetDistance(distance)
 ```

-Now set up the particle spectrum.
+set up the particle spectrum.
 You can decide what kind of particles
 you put there.
 This will determine which radiation processes will be calculated.
 ```
 fr.SetProtons(particles)
 fr.SetElectrons(particles)